delabassee/java-lab/lab4-preview.md

 ## Wrap-up

-In this section, you have used Records, a Preview Feature in Java 15.
+In this section, you have used Sealed Classes, a Preview Feature in Java 16.
 You have also seen how to enable Preview Features in Helidon applications.

 In summary, the _Preview Feature_ mechanism: